Shaptic/Zenderer/README.md

 #### Installation ####

-Installing *Zenderer* is quite trivial.
-All you need are the header files found in `Zenderer/include`, and the `Zenderer.lib` file you can find in the `lib` directory of the project root.
+Installing @a Zenderer is quite trivial.
+All you need are the header files found in `Zenderer/include`, and all of the dependency libraries you can find in the `lib` directory of the project root.
 There is currently only support for Windows (*gasp*), due to the fact that I use Visual Studio and the Microsoft compiler for 95% of my C++ development.
 Thus, I can't guarantee any sort of cross-platform compatibility.
-This is obviously a potential `TODO` for when everything else has been taken care of.
+But, this is obviously a potential TODO for when everything else has been taken care of.

 There are various dependencies for this engine.
 Luckily, they are all cross platform and are relatively easy to build from source.
 They are as follows:
  - GLEW         (OpenGL Extension Wrangler Library)
  - GLFW         (OpenGL FrameWork)
  - Freetype 2   (TrueType Font Library)
  - OpenAL       (Open Audio Library)
  - libvorbis    (OGG/Vorbis Audio Compression Algorithm)

 All engine assets are stored in the `data` folder of the repository.
 If you are using Visual Studio in junction with *Zenderer* for your project, the